COMMGMT 2503 - Small and Family Business Perspectives II

 General Course Information

-Course Code COMMGMT 2503 Course Small and Family Business Perspectives II Coordinating Unit Business School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites ACCTING 1002 Restrictions Not available for first year students Course Description The course aims to enhance students' understanding of the characteristics, contributions, and issues surrounding the management and growth of small firms and family businesses.
+Course Code COMMGMT 2503 Course Small and Family Business Perspectives II Coordinating Unit Business School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3.5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Basic accounting fundamentals Restrictions Not available for first year students Course Description The course aims to enhance students' understanding of the characteristics, contributions, and issues surrounding the management and growth of small firms and family businesses.
 Topics include small firm and family business characteristics and significance, developing a business plan, choice of organisational structure and implications, financing start-up and growth, principles of sound financial management, managing ownership/management/business transitions, role of advisors such as accountants, role of government policy, emerging issues in small firm and family business research.
 The course will appeal to those who are interested in starting up their own business, as well as those interacting with small firms and family businesses as advisors, managers and policy-makers.

 Course Coordinator: Associate Professor Chris Graves

-The full timetable of all activities for this course can be accessed from Course Planner.This course consists of a 1x2 hour weekly lecture (Wednesdays 12noon – 2pm) and a 1x1 hour weekly tutorial.
+The full timetable of all activities for this course can be accessed from Course Planner.This course consists of a 1x1.5 hour weekly lecture (Tuesday 4pm – 5:30pm) and a 1x2 hour weekly tutorial.
 Lectures commence in week one of the semester while tutorials commence in week two.

-For a detailed outline of the course timetable by dates and topics, please refer to page 11 of this course information booklet.
+For a detailed outline of the course timetable by dates and topics, please refer to the additional course information on the myuni course

 Course Learning Outcomes